Geotourism: Sectors

+Geotourism Marketing

+Geotourism stakeholders are the local people, geo-visitors, travel agencies, business owners, etc., just like the tourism stakeholders.
+Schools and universities could also be considered as stakeholders in geotourism when discussing geopark development.
+Marketing strategies practiced in UNESCO Global Geoparks include professional internal and external marketing tools such as brochures, magazines, newsletters, websites, social media platforms; as well as public relation activities, such as participating trade shows; advertising campaigns and even joint marketing through networking on regional, national, and international level.
+Since geotourism emphasizes the abiotic nature, environmental protection, and the local community, it is important that destinations, such as geoparks, focus their marketing efforts for geotourism in a sustainable manner; so that, the environment including the geoheritages and the local community would benefit most.

 Geosites

 A geosite is a location that has a particular geological or geomorphological significance.
 As well as its inherent geological characteristics it may also have cultural or heritage significance.

+Geosites, geological or geomorphological sites with a recognised value determined through an audit, assessment, and selection process, are subject to a range of threats (Prosser et al., 2018).

+The Example of Geotourism

+All UNESCO Global Geoparks and national geoparks around the world and all geotourism sites such as historical mines, caves, and... are manifestations of the geotourism industry.

 Geodiversity

-Geodiversity is the variety of earth materials, forms and processes that constitute and shape the Earth, either the whole or a specific part of it.
+Geodiversity is the variety of earth materials, forms, and processes that constitute and shape the Earth, either the whole or a specific part of it.
+The term geodiversity is strongly linked to other neologisms such as geoconservation, geoheritage or even geo-indicators.
+All these terms promote the idea that human activities threaten the diversity of rocks, soils, and landforms as well as the dynamics of the processes that generate them.

 Geotrails

 According to the Geological Society of Australia, a geotrail "delivers geotourism experiences through a journey linked by an area's geology and landscape as the basis for providing visitor engagement, learning and enjoyment".
+Geotrail definition is ‘A guided or self-guided trail of multiple geosites that interprets geology and landscape’.

 Geoparks

 A geopark is a unified area that advances the protection and use of geological heritage in a sustainable way, and promotes the economic well-being of the people who live there.
+Geotourism has been developed from an unknown niche trend to an approach in the tourism industry since 2004, due to the UNESCO support for the global geopark movement in the 21st century.

+The potential activities within geoparks ranging from visiting cultural heritage to natural attractions, agriculture, and even dark tourism.

 Geoconservation

 Geoconservation is the practice of recognising, protecting and managing sites and landscapes which have value for their geology or geomorphology.
-Geoconservation is carried out by a wide range of organisations from local geological societies to government agencies.Typically the conservation of geodiversity at a site or within a landscape takes place alongside that of biodiversity.
+Geoconservation is carried out by a wide range of organisations from local geological societies to government agencies.
+Typically the conservation of geodiversity at a site or within a landscape takes place alongside that of biodiversity.